 - If you have severe nausea and you can get your hands on some Zofran (Ondansetron), this will relive nausea in 15mins

-- If you have a fever, blood in stool, severe stomach cramps you might have a bacterial infection, this you will need to treat with antibiotics:
+- If you have a fever, blood or mucus in stool, severe stomach cramps you might have a bacterial infection, this you will need to treat with antibiotics:

 - Levofloxacin 500mg for 1-3 days

 - Cipro 500 twice a day for 1-3 days

 - Azithromycin (Z-pack) 1g once or 500mg for 3 days

 - If you have diarrhea for over 2 weeks and is not resolved by antibiotics you probably have Giardia - to treat this you need Metronidazole (do not drink with this)